 Mallory M. Koenings, Ph.D., RDN

-Mallory Koenings, PhD, RDN is a Program Specialist in the Division of Nutrition, Institute of Food Safety and Nutrition.
-She provides programmatic support for the AFRI Childhood Obesity Prevention Challenge Area Program and the AFRI Function and Efficacy of Nutrients Foundational Program.
+Mallory Koenings, PhD, RDN is the Interim Expanded Food and Nutrition Education Program (EFNEP) Coordinator in the Division of Nutrition, Institute of Food Safety and Nutrition.
+She provides national program leadership to the Expanded Food and Nutrition Education Program (EFNEP) and the Web-based Nutrition Education, Evaluation, and Reporting System (WebNEERS) to advance the science of nutrition education and deliver enhanced low-income nutrition education programs and services to consumers throughout the United States, District of Columbia, and the Territories.
+Previously at NIFA, she provided programmatic support for the AFRI Childhood Obesity Prevention Challenge Area Program and the AFRI Function and Efficacy of Nutrients Foundational Program.
 Dr. Koenings serves as a subject matter expert for NIFA’s grants modernization effort.
 In a Special Assignment to the Office of the Director she provides support and leadership to the Science Program and Analysis Officer.

 Prior to joining NIFA, Dr. Koenings specialized in designing and implementing databases for reliable public health data collection and analysis, adapting health education to meet the needs of specific populations via web-delivered interventions and mobile applications, especially young adults and preschool children.
 She has authored publications in journals, such as the American Journal of Lifestyle Medicine, Advances in Nutrition, and the European Journal of Clinical Nutrition.
 Her expertise spans healthy lifestyle behaviors, nutrition, physical activity, stress, alcohol, and sleep, paying special attention to environmental influences on nutrition and health.